The Sky Tonight

 The central core of Omega Centauri

 There is another remarkable globular, second only to Omega Centauri.
-About two degrees below the SMC (see below), binoculars can detect a fuzzy star.
+Close to the SMC (see below), binoculars can detect a fuzzy star.
 A telescope will reveal this faint glow as a magnificent globular cluster, lying at a distance of 5.8 kiloparsecs.
 Its light has taken almost 19 000 years to reach us.
-This is
+This is NGC 104, commonly known as 47 Tucanae.
+Some regard this cluster as being more spectacular than Omega Centauri, as it is more compact, and the faint stars twinkling in its core are very beautiful.
+This month, 47 Tucanae will be observable all night.

 The globular cluster NGC 6752 in the constellation Pavo.